DS-Meena/Go-Design-Patterns/Structural Patterns/README.md

 ## Structural Pattern

 ## Adapater
+The Adapter pattern allows the interface of an existing class to be used as another interface without modifying the source code.

 Purpose:
 - Allows the interface of an existing subsystem or API to be used as another interface without modifying the code of the existing API